 As already mentioned, today’s Syrian media landscape reflects two main phenomena: territorial fragmentation and political polarisation.
 Despite the general lack of professionalism and the related absence of the culture of freedom of press, media managed by government authorities continue to have more impact than those managed differently.
 The Syrian government enjoys an almost absolute monopoly in print media.
 Furthermore, thanks also to Iranian and Russian support, the Syrian government has succeeded in counteracting the narrative produced by pro-opposition pan-Arab TVs owned by Qatar and Saudi Arabia, through empowering and updating modes of delivering political messages through TV channels.
-Opposition-held areas are de facto deprived of printed media and do not have any direct control on TVs (with the exception of Orient TV), while until recently they could count on few radio stations that have only a minor impact.
+Opposition-held areas are de facto deprived of printed media and do not have any direct control on TVs (with the exception of Orient TV and Syria TV), while until recently they could count on few radio stations that have only a minor impact.
 Really independent Kurdish media play a very marginal role, while almost all political-dominated Kurdish media have the lion’s share in addressing Kurdish audience therefore contributing in deepening the fracture among Syrian communities.

 The rise to power of Hafez al-Asad, the father of the current President, in the autumn of 1970, marks the structural consolidation of the Baathist rule (1963) and its improvement on two different levels.
 On the one side there was the real power, embodied in the secret services of control and repression, some military and paramilitary groups and some Baath party offices directly connected to the presidency.
 On the other hand, the formal power was represented by state institutions: Parliament, government, judicial apparatus, corporations, student and popular organisations.
 In such a framework, media still play the role of attesting the legitimacy of the formal power, while covering up the real one by any means necessary, hiding it behind an institutional curtain.
 According to Lisa Weeden, the most expert scholar on Hafez al-Asad’s propaganda system, the Syrian public opinion is aware of the existence of these two layers of power and of the role played by official media.
 But it behaves “as if” it was persuaded by the regime’s official discourse.
 With the rise to power of Bashar al-Asad in the summer of 2000, during and after the phase of consolidation of his personal power (2001-2005), the structure of the Syrian regime has remained substantially unchanged.
 Just like there was no modification in the relationship between government and media and state-run media and public opinion.
 Until 2011, prior to the eruption of the popular uprising, the majority of cultural activities and social mobilisations were still firmly in the grip of the state through its institutions and agencies on the ground.
 Since the main gateways for public space were closed, the Syrian youth - mostly those dwelling in the big cities - had to literally assault the web to bypass the state censorship and create platforms for social, cultural and mostly apolitical debate.
 Today, in government-held regions the situation is substantially unchanged, but cracks on the surface of the absolutist system are beginning to appear and the line between respect/violation of rules has started to progressively thin.